 ABSTRACT

-The goal of the project is openface software deployment on ubuntu and docker systems.
+We summarize some initial efforts to deploy and execute the openface software deployment on ubuntu and docker systems.
 A performance study delineating the different frameworks for the various demonstrations that needs to be created for the face detection software.
 This performance study will be repeatable and in some fashion new results on different machines will be integrated and represented pictorially.
-The two key steps are:
+The two key achievements are:

-1. docker deployment using Dockerfiles for face comparison (openface:demo2) and face classification (openface:demo3)
+A docker deployment using Dockerfiles for face comparison (openface:demo2) and face classification (openface:demo3)

-2. ubuntu deployment using ansible for face comparison (openface:demo2) and face classification (openface:demo3).
+An ubuntu deployment using ansible for face comparison (openface:demo2) and face classification (openface:demo3).

 INTRODUCTION

-Openface Software description

-OpenFace is a Python and Torch implementation of face recognition with deep neural networks and is based on the CVPR 2015 paper FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google.
+OpenFace is a Python and Torch implementation of a face recognition framework utilizing deep neural networks.
+It is described in a paper published in CVPR 2015” ”FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google”.
 The Openface software workflow involves the following steps:

-1. Detect faces with a pre-trained models from dlib or OpenCV.
+Detect faces with a pre-trained models from dlib or OpenCV.